Syrian-Open-Source/.github/profile/README.md

 and also contributes to raising the efficiency of developers by working on distributed systems and teams.

-## What are the technologies that we work for ?
+## What are the technologies that we work for?
 All technologies and programming languages such as node js, laravel, python ..etc

-## How to start contribute with us ?
+## How to start contribute with us?
 We are writing and updating wikis that describe the contribution guide and code of conduct

 We are help the developer to improve their experience and let them know more about open source community